awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **If the account move was unintended:**
 + Return the account to its original OU\.
-+ Update the account from AWS Service Catalog\.
++ Update the account from Service Catalog\.
 + In the launch parameters, enter the OU that the account was originally in\.
 + *Context/impact:* If the account is not returned to its original OU, its state will be inconsistent with the controls dictated by the new OU it's in\.
 + Updating an account is not a valid remediation, because it does not delete the AWS Config rules associated with its previous OU\.